rbrianshutt/deploying_active_directory/README.md

 Log out of remote connection to DC-1  <br/>
 Log back in as “mydomain.com\jane_admin” <br/>
-User jane_admin as your admin account from now on <br/>
+Use jane_admin as your admin account from now on <br/>

 ![](https://github.com/rbrianshutt/active_directory/blob/main/Active%20Directory%202.0/8.1%20log%20in%20as%20janeadmin.PNG)
 <br />